ValentinViennot/evergreen-notes-markdown-website/notes/projects/Open Market/tBTCoE/tBTCoE company vision and culture.md

 Our Company will run on [[The Open Market Infrastructure]].

-Effectively becoming the first investment fund of [[The Open Market Economy]].
+Effectively becoming the first investment fund of [[Open Market Economy]].

 Therefore, we will operate an [[Open Market Exchange]].
 This will be a separate legal entity, owned by tBTCoE.
 We will ensure transparency and proper accounting.